-Under Penal Code 311 PC, California’s child pornography law, it a crime either to send, transport, duplicate, print, advertise or possess child pornography; or to hire or persuade minors to participate in making pornographic imagery.
+Penal Code 311 PC is the primary statute that makes child pornography illegal in the state of California.
+State law makes it a crime to send, transport, duplicate, print, advertise or possess child pornography, or to hire or persuade minors to participate in making pornographic images.

 - sharing videos of naked teenage girls with an internet pornography group.